zeionara/iglu-starter-kit/README.md

 # Evaluation

 Models submitted to the NLP track are going to be evaluated according to both *when to ask* and *what to ask* criteria.
-- **when to ask:** The first criterion is a binary classification problem: whether to ask a clarification question or not.
+- **When to ask:** The first criterion is a binary classification problem: whether to ask a clarification question or not.
 Models’ performance are reported using classic metrics such as precision, recall, F1 score, and accuracy.
 - **What to ask:** The second criterion evaluates ranking of the list of human-issued clarifying questions for a given ambiguous instruction.
 We adopt standard metrics such as MRR.

 # Baselines